michaeltoth/projects/LendingClub.md

 prop.test(c(dflt_o,dflt_r), c(count_o,count_r), alternative = "less")
 ```

 The p-value of the first test was 6.377*10^-12 and the p-value for the second test was 3.787*10^-8, indicating that the differences in both of these proportions are very statistically significant.
-Although the differences in the default probabilities are only on the order of 1.5%, the number of data points is in the high tens of thousands, which contributes to the significance.
+Although the differences in the default probabilities are somewhat small, on the order of 1.5%, the number of data points is in the high tens of thousands, which contributes to the significance.
 Given this result, we can safely conclude that similar differences in default probabilities for other factors should also be significant, so long as a similar quantity of data points is available.

-Note: for the remaining analysis, the code for analysis of each variable becomes somewhat repetitive, so I will present only the results.
+**Note:** for the remaining analysis, the analysis code for each variable becomes a bit repetitive, so I will present only the results.
 If you are interested to see the code used to generate the results, you will find it in the appendix at the bottom of this post.
 You can also read the [complete code on Github](https://github.com/michaeltoth/lending_club/blob/master/LendingClub.R).

 <br>
 ####Debt to Income Ratio